-After giving effect to the sale by us of 4,500,000 shares of our common stock in this offering at the offering price of \$1.50 per share, the conversion of approximately \$1,940,907 aggregate principal amount of May 2018 Notes into 1,293,938 shares of common stock at a conversion price of \$1.50 per share and the application of the net proceeds of this offering, after deducting the underwriting discount and estimated offering expenses that we will pay, as follows: (i) to redeem approximately \$463,501 aggregate principal amount of May 2018 Notes at 100% of the principal amount thereof, and (ii) to pay approximately \$4,000,000 in outstanding trade payables, our pro forma as adjusted net tangible book value as of March 31, 2017 would have been \$17,921,217, or \$0.81 per share of common stock.
-This amount represents an immediate increase in pro forma net tangible book value of \$0.19 per share to existing stockholders and an immediate dilution of \$0.69 per share to purchasers in this offering.
+After giving effect to the sale by us of • shares of our common stock in this offering at an assumed offering price of \$• per share, and after deducting the underwriting discount and estimated offering expenses that we will pay, our net tangible book value as of December 31, 2016 would have been \$•, or \$• per share of common stock.
+This amount represents an immediate increase in net tangible book value of \$• per share to existing stockholders and an immediate dilution of \$• per share to purchasers in this offering.
+In computing net tangible book value as of December 31, 2016, and as adjusted to give effect to this offering, we have not included in the number of shares outstanding as of December 31, 2016, and as adjusted, • shares issued subsequent to December 31, 2016.

-The following table illustrates this dilution on a per share basis to new investors:
+The following table illustrates dilution: